whole-tale/wt-design-docs/development/mockups/tale-serialization/README.md

   - New version of an existing Tale?
   - Fork of another person's Tale?

-At a minimum, the serialized Tale needs to have enough information to be runnable (e.g., the user can get back into the running Frontend) in a WholeTale environment, and possibly outside of one (with some minor re-configuration or some extra steps.
+At a minimum, the serialized Tale needs to contain enough information to be runnable (e.g., the user can get back into the running Frontend) in a WholeTale environment, and possibly outside of one (with some minor re-configuration or some extra steps.

 Whichever serialization method we use, which may change over time, the core information being serialized will be the same.
 For example, we may use YML today, and use JSON-LD later on but the information in each file would be the same.

-Options:

-- There is no serialization format

-    This won't work beacuse it won't allow us to capture all of the metadata needed (see above) and doesn't give WholeTale enough information to re-Launch the Tale such as a Dockerfile.

-- Include a file or two at the root that, by convention, indicates a Tale, e.g. a Dockerfile and a minimal YML/JSON config
-- Use OAI/ORE Resource Maps for everything

-## Usability
+## Usability:

 A Tale should be recognizable as a Tale no matter the system it's in: